Geisinger’s Neurology Residency program offers a curriculum that allows you to develop an integrated approach to patient care.

 - Friday continuity clinic is reserved for telemedicine visits and acute care slots.
 This gives residents the opportunity to acquire and practice the necessary skills for telemedicine encounters as well as an opportunity to follow hospital discharge patients and patients that need to be evaluated urgently.

-- Continuity clinic slots for new patients are subspecialty slots for neuromuscular, epilepsy, cognitive, movement and neuro-immunology.
-Tuesdays and Wednesdays of every continuity clinic week are dedicated to longitudinal electives of your choice.
+- Continuity clinic slots for new patients are subspecialty slots for neuromuscular, epilepsy, cognitive, movement disorders and neuro-immunology.
+Tuesdays and Wednesdays of every continuity clinic week are dedicated to mini electives of your choice.
 This model gives you early exposure to multiple different subspecialties to expand your clinical skills and help you decide on a fellowship.

 - You also have weekly subspecialty electives with no continuity clinic.